leonvanbokhorst/master-lonn-iracing-s1-2026/tracks/track-summit-point-jefferson-circuit.md

 # Summit Point Jefferson Circuit – Confidence Gym

 Jefferson Circuit is Summit Point’s purpose-built training ribbon, tucked into the West Virginia hills and opened in 1996 as a handling course for government agencies, security outfits and club drivers.<sup><a href="https://en.wikipedia.org/wiki/Summit_Point_Motorsports_Park">Summit Point Motorsports Park — Wikipedia</a></sup>

 Where the Main Circuit chases speed and spectacle, Jefferson is all about teaching.
 The 1.1-mile loop strings together nine corners with barely a straight between them: constant-radius bends, linked transitions and a few sneaky crests that keep the car loaded almost the entire lap.
 It’s the kind of place instructors love for car-control days and HPDE weekends because it exposes sloppy hands and greedy feet in about three corners flat.

 On paper it looks like a glorified kart track.
 In the car, it’s a **“no hiding, no resting”** test of rhythm.
 There’s just enough runoff to keep things sane, but not enough to let you be lazy.

 ---

+## Track Guide

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMIiUYakCFA?si=ClioxxRPPNoZu3Br" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Character Notes